-CA certificate and key lifecycle events, including:

-- Key generation, backup, storage, recovery, archival, and destruction; - Certificate requests, renewal, and re-key requests, and revocation; - Approval and rejection of certificate requests; - Cryptographic device life cycle management events; and - Generation of Certificate Revocation Lists and OCSP entries; - Introduction of new Certificate Profiles and retirement of existing Certificate Profiles.

-Subscriber Certificate life cycle management events, including:

-- Certificate requests, renewal, and re-key requests, suspension and revocation; - All verification activities stipulated in this CP; - Approval and rejection of Certificate Requests; - Issuance of Certificates; - Generation of Certificate Revocation Lists, and - Signing of OCSP Responses.

-Security events, including:

-- Successful and unsuccessful PKI system access attempts;

-- PKI and security system actions performed;

-- Security profile changes;
+- 1. CA certificate and key lifecycle events, including: - i.
+Key generation, backup, storage, recovery, archival, and destruction; - ii.
+Certificate requests, renewal, and re-key requests, and revocation: - iii.
+Approval and rejection of certificate requests; - iv.
+Cryptographic device lifecycle management events; - v.
+Generation of Certificate Revocation Lists; - vi.
+Signing of OCSP Responses; and - vii.
+Introduction of new Certificate Profiles and retirement of existing Certificate Profiles. - 2.
+Subscriber Certificate lifecycle management events, including: - i.
+Certificate requests, renewal, and re-key requests, and revocation; - ii.
+All verification activities stipulated in this Certificate Policy; - iii.
+Approval and rejection of certificate requests; - iv.
+Issuance of Certificates: - v.
+Generation of Certificate Revocation Lists; and - vi.
+Signing of OCSP Responses. - 3.
+Security events, including: - Successful and unsuccessful PKI system access attempts; - ii.
+PKI and security system actions performed: - iii.
+Security profile changes;

-- Installation, update and removal of software on a Certificate System;

-- System crashes, hardware failures, and other anomalies;

-- Firewall and router activities; and

-- Entries to and exits from the CA facility.
+- iv.
+Installation, update and removal of software on a Certificate System; - v.
+System crashes, hardware failures, and other anomalies; - vi.
+Firewall and router activities; and - Entries to and exits from the CA facility.

-Log entries includes the following elements;
+Log records must include the following elements:

-- 1. Date and time of entry;
+- 1. Date and time of event;

-- 2. Identity of the person making the journal entry; and
+- 2. Identity of the person making the journal record; and

-- 3. Description of the entry.
+- 3. Description of the event.